imageio/imageio-ffmpeg/imageio_ffmpeg/binaries/README.md

-Exes are dropped here by the setup script.
+Exes are dropped here by the release script.